lacework-dev/container-auto-scan/README.md

 ![Build Status](https://github.com/lacework-dev/container-auto-scan/actions/workflows/python-test.yml/badge.svg)
 ![Docker Pulls](https://img.shields.io/docker/pulls/alannix/container-auto-scan)

-The aim of this project is to make it simple to trigger vulnerability assessments for containers which are active and have integrated container registries in Lacework.
+The aim of this project is to make it simple to trigger vulnerability assessments for containers which are active in a Lacework account/organization.

 ## How It Works

-1. The script will download a report of all scanned containers a defined "look-back" period.
+1. The script will download a report of all previously scanned containers for a defined "look-back" period.
 Containers that have already been scanned will be skipped by default.
 This can be overwritten with the `--rescan` flag.
-2. The script will enumerate all integrated container registries, gathering the domains that can be scanned.
+2. The script will enumerate all integrated container registries, gathering the domains that can be scanned with the Lacework Platform Scanner.
 This can be overwritten with the `--registry <registry_domain>` argument.
-3. The script will run a query against the specified Lacework account to gather distinct container repository/tag combinations that have run in the environment over the "look-back" period for the integrated domains.
+3. The script will run a query against the specified Lacework account(s) to gather distinct container repository/tag combinations that have run in the environment over the same "look-back" period.
-4. The script will then issue container scan requests for the un-scanned active containers via the Lacework API.
+4. The script will then issue container scan requests for the un-scanned active containers via the Lacework API, or with the integrated Inline Scanner.
-5. If using the Inline Scanner option, the script will try to scan active containers without container registry integrations using the Inline Scanner.
+   - If using the Inline Scanner option, the script will try to fall-back to scan active containers without container registry integrations using the Inline Scanner.

 The default "look-back" period is 1 day, but can be augmented with the `--days <num_of_days>` or `--hours <num_of_hours>` arguments.